Diff4Earth/ige-jaxathon-2025/projects/neutral-density.md

    * iterative process to minimize the cost function
    * use notebook 2 to validate

+## What we deliver

+What we deliver: 1 notebook + 1 python module containing the functions (compute neutral direction for each grid point, assess neutrality pointwise, scalar neutrality, optimization process)

-## Success metrics :
+## Success metrics
 *Please provide a criteria on the basis of which you will assess whether you have achieved your objectives for the hackathon*

 * The new surface after optimization should be more neutral than the 1st guess
-* It should be fast (enough)
+* It should be fast (enough): comparable speed with neutralocean for computing 1 surface
-* If we have time, we could compare speed and neutrality with the existing package: https://github.com/geoffstanley/neutral-surfaces
-* Providing a full python implementation would be a great achievement